clux/jenq/README.md

 jenq latest myjobname
 ```

-**Filters work in all subcommands**, and match jenkins StringParameters.
+**Filters can work in all subcommands**, and match jenkins StringParameters.
 Here `myjobname` is assumed to have two string parameters: `APP`, and `VERSION`.

-The `history` example above needs **both** values of the parameters to match.
+The `history` example above gets history where both values of the parameters match.

 The `console` example above gets the latest console output where the `APP` parameter matches.

-The `latest` example above simply finds the latest job number from jenkins.
+The `latest` example above gets the latest job number from jenkins without matching anything.

 ## jenq history